-Testing Procedures include electrodiagnostic studies when signs or symptoms persist; side-to-side comparisons of the motor and sensory components of the nerve may be useful since standard norms are not always reliable.
+Indications: Testing Procedures include electrodiagnostic studies when signs or symptoms persist; side-to-side comparisons of the motor and sensory components of the nerve may be useful since standard norms are not always reliable.

-- D.4.d.v Non-Operative Treatment Procedures (Musculocutaneous Nerve): - D.4.d.v.a Rehabilitation utilizing procedures set forth in Section E, Therapeutic Procedures: Non-Operative. - D.4.d.v.b Medications, such as analgesics, nonsteroidal antiinflammatories, antidepressants and anticonvulsants, may be indicated.
-Narcotics, on rare occasions, may be indicated. - D.4.d.vi Operative Procedures (Musculocutaneous Nerve)
+- D.4.d.v Non-Operative Treatment Procedures - D.4.d.v.a Rehabilitation utilizing procedures set forth in Section E, Therapeutic Procedures: Non-Operative. - D.4.d.v.b Medications, such as analgesics, nonsteroidal antiinflammatories, antidepressants and anticonvulsants, may be indicated.
+Narcotics, on rare occasions, may be indicated. - D.4.d.vi Operative Procedures

-Operative Procedures are usually not necessary unless there has been increasing loss of function over 4-6 months and/or a laceration to the nerve has been identified.
+Indications: Operative Procedures are usually not necessary unless there has been increasing loss of function over four to six months and/or a laceration to the nerve has been identified.

-D.4.d.vii Post-Operative Procedures (Musculocutaneous Nerve)
+D.4.d.vii Physical Findings

 Post-Operative Procedures would include an individualized rehabilitation program based upon communication among the physician, the surgeon and the therapist.
-This program would begin with 8-10 weeks of rest followed by progressive increase in motion and strength.
+This program would begin with eight to ten weeks of rest followed by progressive increase in motion and strength.